stormbeard/thesis/proposal/proposal.md

 I will also explore various ways to use the fitness values for very large sets of disks.
-For example, when it's not feasible to perform a linear or logarithmic selection from the set of disks, we can select 2 or 3 disks and choose the disk with the largest fitness value.
+For example, when it's not feasible to perform a linear or logarithmic selection from the set of disks, we can select some number of disks that match our criteria and choose the disk with the largest fitness value.
 This can be compared with the performance of the weighted sampling algorithms.

 Testing and Benchmarks
 ======================